VaishakhVipin/cortex-memory/PROJECT_SUMMARY.md

 ---

-**PMT Protocol: The first truly self-optimizing semantic context system for LLMs.** 🚀
+**Cortex: The first truly self-optimizing semantic context system for LLMs.** 🚀